loorke/fp/README.md

 - sum
 - product

-The package isn't intended to completely implement Prelude, but rather it's an useful tool for some casual issues like the following:
+The package isn't intended to completely implement the Prelude, but rather it's an useful tool for some casual issues like the following:

 ```go